-All Hygiene Passport tests are performed in writing on the Finnish Food Authority’s test form in Finnish, Swedish or English.
+All Hygiene Passport tests are taken in a test venue supervised by a Hygiene Passport Examiner.
+All candidates take the test independently.
+The answers are given in writing on the Finnish Food Authority’s test form in Finnish, Swedish or English.

-The Hygiene Passport Examiners has opportunity to arrange normal Hygiene Passport tests and also tests under so-called special circumstances.
-In individual cases, the Hygiene Passport Examiners may organize the Hygiene Passport test in a different way (special circumstance test) than the normal Hygiene Passport test.
-The test can for example be arranged with a dictionary, in braille, in sign language or so that the Examiner reads statements loud or translates statements into languages other than Finnish, Swedish or English.
+All Hygiene Passport Examiners can arrange normal Hygiene Passport tests and also so-called special situation tests.
+In individual cases, a Hygiene Passport Examiner may organise the test in some other way (test for special situations) instead of a normal Hygiene Passport test.
+For example, a special situation test can be arranged using a dictionary, braille or sign language, or the Examiner may read the test statements out.
+The Examiner may also have the statements translated into a language other than Finnish, Swedish or English.

 Time allowed for the test

 The time allowed for completing the standard Hygiene Passport test is 45 minutes.
 In tests for special situations, the time allowed for responding is not limited.
 Candidates may leave the test venue at the earliest 20 minutes after the test starts.